Astropulse/Wireless-Mouse/README.md

 # Wireless-Mouse
-Turn a phone into a wireless mouse via processing and accossiated libraries.
+Turn a phone into a wireless mouse via processing language and accossiated libraries.